-We will also ask your parent or main caregiver to complete questionnaires about your behavioral, emotional, sensory, and social development.
-You may also be asked to complete a copy of some of these questionnaires.
+We will also ask you to complete questionnaires about your child's behavioral, emotional, sensory, and social development.
+They may also be asked to complete a copy of some of these questionnaires.

 What would I be asked to do if I took part? (continued)